Friday, November 30, 2018

 Like this blog on Facebook | Follow me on Twitter

 Long before their arrival on the Franklin battlefield, 73rd Illinois soldiers Riley and Stuart F. Hoskinson endured great hardship.
 At Chickamauga on Sept.
-20, 1863, father and son were captured at a Federal field hospital, where each had been assigned to care for wounded.
+20, 1863, Confederates captured father and son at a Federal field hospital, where each had been assigned to care for wounded.
 "As we were perfectly powerless," recalled Riley, a sergeant, "we made the best we could of a bad bargain."

 Five days later, Riley and his son escaped -- "God's will," the father called their plan.
 Eluding scores of Confederates during a journey through woods, up and over Lookout Mountain and down a stream on a makeshift raft, the Hoskinsons remarkably found their way back to Federal lines near Chattanooga.
 Neither man suffered a serious injury.